anniew03/ctf-writeups/picoctf/pwn/bufferoverflow3/README.md

 ## Context

 The challenge has a provided domain and port, but it can also run locally using the provided vuln executable.
 When running locally, a `canary.txt` file should be provided with your own canary value.
+The program reads a "canary" value from a file named canary.txt; in order to execute the program, you must create a file named canary.txt that contains a 4 byte string, where the program will then place this value before the return address.

 When the program is run, it prints out a message and prompts the user to enter text then exits after receiving it.